 Bonus: Download the purchase order implementation template

-This article will cover how to use blanket purchase orders in your Company.
+• Practical examples of how to use blanket orders in your purchasing process.

-But before we get started, download the Blanket Purchase Order Implementer.
+But before we get started, download the Blanket Purchase Order Implementer here.

-And then follow along with step by step process to implement a blanket purchase order at your Company.
+Afterward, feel free to follow the step-by-step process to implement a blanket purchase order at your company.

 A Blanker purchase order, also called (BPO) is a purchase order with a maximum order amount or not to exceed amount.